kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

      With the knowledge we have about this ``CRVAL`` and ``CDELT`` we tell the Graticule constructor to create 4 graticule lines (``starty=1000, deltay=10``).
-   * The four positions are stored in attribute *ystarts* as in ``grat.ystarts``. we use these numbers to change the coordinate labels into Stokes parameters with method :meth:`wcsgrat.Graticule.setp_ticklabel`
+   * The four positions are stored in attribute *ystarts* as in ``grat.ystarts``.
+     We use these numbers to change the coordinate labels into Stokes parameters with method :meth:`wcsgrat.Graticule.setp_ticklabel`

      >>> grat.setp_ticklabel(plotaxis="left", position=1000, color='m', fmt="I")

-   * We used :meth:`wcsgrat.Insidelabels` to add coordinate labels inside the plot.
-We marked a position near ``CRVAL`` and plotted a label and with the same method we added a single label at that position.
+   * We use :meth:`wcsgrat.Insidelabels` to add coordinate labels inside the plot.
+We mark a position near ``CRVAL`` and plot a label and with the same method we added a single label at that position.

-This example shows an important feature of the underlying module :mod:`wcsgrat` and that is its functionality to change properties of graticules, ticks and labels.
+This example shows an important feature of the underlying module :mod:`wcsgrat` and that is its possibility to change properties of graticules, ticks and labels.
 We summarize:

    * *Graticule line* properties are set with :meth:`wcsgrat.Graticule.setp_gratline`